-The government has general power to gather information, issue written orders, summon witnesses to make a statement, request documents, and to enter buildings to examine or seize documents involved in the commission of the offence.
-However, a search warrant must be issued for the seizure of any documents as provided for in Section 69 of the Criminal Procedure Code of Thailand.
+The government has general power to gather information, issue written orders, summon witnesses to provide statements, request documents and may enter buildings to examine or seize documents involved in the commission of the offence.
+However, a search warrant must be issued for the seizure of any documents.